No Tags Found!

 5. when they arrive at the importing company's warehouse.

-Allow me to ask that if the currency movement was the other way round, would your son have returned the "excess"?
+Allow me to ask, if the currency movement was the other way around, would your son have returned the "excess"?

-Now if they had made an adjustment and paid in Indian Rupees, the amount that you wish, then the amount in Euro would be incorrect, in that they would have overpaid.
-This would lead them into trouble with the authorities.
+Now if they had made an adjustment and paid in Indian Rupees, the amount that you wish, then the amount in Euro would be incorrect, leading them into trouble with the authorities.
 I am sure you can understand.

 Regards,